-The Fuel Cell Technologies Office conducts work in several key areas to advance the development and commercialization of hydrogen and fuel cell technologies.
+The Fuel Cell Technologies Office conducts work in several key areas to advance the development of hydrogen and fuel cell technologies.

 Research, Development, and Demonstration

 Key areas of research, development, and demonstration (RD&D) include the following:

 Fuel Cell R&D, which seeks to improve the durability, reduce the cost, and improve the performance of fuel cell systems, through advances in fuel cell stack and balance of plant components